Sort Query Results

 -

-It is possible to chain multiple orderings in the query.
+It is possible to chain multiple ordering clauses in a query.

 This is achieved by using the